Paralegal Studies (PA)

 PA310: Tort Law

 This is an advanced tort course that will provide you with a more expansive and in-depth understanding of tort law and its practical application.
 In this course, you will examine developing legal theories and practices regarding intentional torts, negligence, and strict liability.
-You will learn about special negligent tort actions, such as wrongful death claims, survival statutes, and wrongful birth and life causes of action.
+You will learn about special negligent tort actions, such as wrongful death claims, medical malpractice, and products liability.
 You will also explore legal trends related to toxic and environmental tort cases as well as negligent actions related to changes in our global society.

 Quarter Credit Hours: 6 | Prerequisite: None